kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Another official-looking Brit - who I have seen before and remembered where, then forgot, maybe at a retreat somewhere in the UK - was asking me about my intentions, would I ever come back to the UK, that sort of thing.
 - They were all actors.
 - It was total bananas.
-- And then they realized I knew exactly what was going on so they brought me in a tiny bit.
+- And then they realized I knew exactly what was going on, and this was happening in a non-threatening way to them, so they brought me in a tiny bit.
+- I think that's God.
 - Anyway.
 - At lunch that day was (hint-suggest-nudge apparently) the important landowner in Bali who had known what had happened with Polygon at the Hyatt.
 - Did he organize Elon's visit that week?
+- Had we been visiting *him* on the boat that day with Anthony Matlala?
 - And the lunch was all a bit cloak and dagger, and hush hush, and I was getting used to all this.
 - And all the yoga students (agents/actors) were prompting me to say things, and, we're sitting right beside this Bali VIP, and, never one to disappoint, after the man (my yoga chum aka agent) had told me, loudly, that he'd been unconscious for a whole week years before, and he didn't know what had happened to him during this time but he'd had PTSD ever since, I got very cross and said rather loudly:
 - *I hate it that they did that to you.
 They're such shit bastards aren't they!*